ArtskydJ/state-holder/README.md

 ## state.set( [thing] )

-The state is be set to the value `thing`.
-If `thing` is omitted, the state is be set to `undefined`.
+The state is set to the value of `thing`.
+If `thing` is omitted, the state is set to `undefined`.
 Whatever the state ends up being set to is returned.

 # install